Let’s learn how to cook the famous Cypriot dish, afelia!

 Step 2

 Using a pestle and mortar, bash the coriander seeds to release all the aromas and flavours.
 Add them to the meat as well.
+Lately, I started adding the coriander seeds just before I start cooking the meat and I like that option too.
 Stir the seeds into the meet.
 Cover the meat with foil and place the bowl in the fridge overnight.
 The longest you leave the meat to marinate, the strongest the flavour.

 Step 3

 When you are ready to cook it, place in a pot and put on a high heat.
 Once it starts boiling, turn the heat to the lowest setting and let it simmer for about one hour.
-When the meat is nearly ready, add the olive oil, salt and pepper.
+When the meat is nearly ready and the liquid has reduced in the pot, add the olive oil, salt and pepper.
 The meat is ready when it turns into a nice golden brown colour.

 Notes